Sanchittanwar30/Video_gen/README.md

 - Check that file paths are correct (use absolute paths if needed)
 - Ensure Remotion is properly bundled (`npm run build`)
 - Empty audio/image sources are automatically skipped (won't cause errors)
+- Provide valid HTTPS audio URLs for voiceover tracks; if audio fails to download the track is removed before rendering

 ## License